Tufin/oasdiff/API-DEPRECATION.md

      deprecated: true
      x-sunset: "2022-08-10"
    ```
-2. At the sunset date or anytime later, the resource can be removed without triggering a ```breaking-change``` warning.
+2. At the sunset date or anytime later, the resource can be removed without triggering a breaking change error.
 An earlier removal will be considered a breaking change.

 In addition, oasdiff also allows you to control the minimal number of days required between deprecating a resource and removing it with the `--deprecation-days-beta` and `--deprecation-days-stable` flags, specifying the deprecation days for each [API stability level](https://github.com/Tufin/oasdiff/blob/main/BREAKING-CHANGES.md#api-stability-levels).
 For example, the following command requires any deprecation to be accompanied by an ```x-sunset``` extension with a date which is at least 30 days away, otherwise the deprecation itself will be considered a breaking change: